DarkKnight2000/raylib-c-template/README.md

 - Incremental building.
 Build only compilation units that are changed
 - Separate build directories based on version and platform
 - Tested on Windows for Desktop and Android platforms.
 Uses Makefiles from raylib repo with some modifications, so it should work for other platforms also
 - Includes a Makefile.Reset file which recompiles raylib to required platform and starts building the project.
-Useful when switching and testing between different platforms
+Useful when switching and testing between different platforms (same code is moved to the default Makefile, call the recipe `rebuild` to rebuild raylib)

 ## Intial Setup